-New and emerging technologies can support flexible, personalised services to help you manage your health and wellbeing in a supportive way and promote independent.
+New and emerging technologies can support flexible, personalised services to help you manage your health and wellbeing, and support stay independent.
 Technology can also tackle the challenges we face by giving people timely access to physical and mental health services.